top of page

 CRYSTAL: Raised faceted crystal with sharp edges, no scratches or edge chips on crystal.

-BAND: This LM comes on its original Seiko LM-signed stainless-steel bracelet, which will fit up to an approx. seven inch wrist w/o included clasp extender (and 7.5 inches with); it also comes on a red, black, and white nylon strap.
+BAND: This LM comes on its original Seiko LM-signed stainless-steel bracelet, which will fit up to an approx. eight inch wrist w/included clasp extender (and 7.25 inches without); it also comes with a black nylon strap.

-MOVEMENT: Seiko 23-jewel automatic movement, manufactured in January 1975.
-We have performed a full service on the Lord Matic.
+MOVEMENT: Seiko 23-jewel automatic movement, manufactured in December 1974.
+We have performed a full service on the Lord Matic award watch.

 CROWN: Unsigned stainless-steel crown.